Home » People » Chris Cornell

 Musicians

-Chris Cornell was an American musician and singer-songwriter.
-He was best known as the lead vocalist, primary songwriter, and rhythm guitarist for the rock band Soundgarden, which he co-founded in 1984.
-He was also known for his work as the lead vocalist for the supergroup Audioslave and for his solo career.
-Cornell’s powerful and wide-ranging voice, as well as his songwriting abilities, made him one of the most respected and influential musicians of his generation.
+Chris Cornell was an American musician and singer-songwriter best known as the lead vocalist, primary songwriter, and rhythm guitarist for the rock band Soundgarden, which he co-founded in 1984.
+He was also the lead vocalist for the supergroup Audioslave and had a successful solo career.
+Cornell’s powerful and wide-ranging voice, combined with his songwriting abilities, made him one of the most respected and influential musicians of his generation.
 He passed away in May 2017.